cgallisa/cacorepo01/projects/DaC/services/DHIaC/docs/index.md

 ---

 ## Generated Code
-Upon successful execution of the code, this service will create the following:
+Upon successful execution of the service, Backstage will create the following files in the repository:

 - `code-DHIaC.json` ... specification for instantiating the replication job.